 A gentle massage can remove some of the root causes of aggressive behaviour as it relaxes and soothes – taking away the stresses of noise, smells, and activities.

 Many rescue groups won’t take dogs with a history of biting due to legal liabilities of the dog bites someone in the new home.
-If, however the aggression is triggered by a specific factor and is predictable then the dog may well be able to be placed in another home.
+If, however a specific factor triggers the aggression is and is predictable then the dog may well be able to be placed in another home.

 New owners must understand that the dog has to learn to go into another room if children are a cause for concern – or the dog may simply be found a home without children.
-Often aggressive dogs thrive in different settings as they can feel safe and happy in a rural setting rather than an urban one – but it has to be remembered that visitors still arrive and there will be other dogs and cats in the vicinity too.
+Often aggressive dogs thrive in different settings as they can feel safe and happy in a rural setting rather than an urban one.
+However, you must remember that visitors still arrive and there will be other dogs and cats in the vicinity too.

 It’s very difficult to find prospective owners that have the skills and the lifestyle to make it possible for them to rehome an aggressive pet.
-Finances mast also be taken into account as working with a trainer or behaviourist can be quite expensive.
+You must also take finances into account as working with a trainer or behaviourist can be quite expensive.